caiiiycuk/js-dos/v7/docs/contributing-emulators.md

 4. Now you can build everything with `gulp` command

 Native part of emulators is plain cmake project, you can open it in your favorite editor.
-CMake project have following targets:
+Project have following targets:

 1. **`sokol`** - js-dos v7 native version: dosbox + UI based on [sokol](https://github.com/floooh/sokol).
-This version is exactly same as web version. **You should use this target to contribute in js-dos v7.**
+This version is exactly the same as the web version. **You should use this target to contribute in js-dos v7.**
-2. **`direct`** - target that used to build web-direct version of js-dos v7.
+2. **`direct`** - target is used to build the web-direct version of js-dos v7.
 You can compile it only with **emscripten**.
-3. **`worker`** - target that used to build web-worker version of js-dos v7.
+3. **`worker`** - target is used to build the web-worker version of js-dos v7.
 You can compile it only with **emscripten**.
 4. `dosbox` - original version of dosbox (UI based on SDL).
 You can use it to compare behaviour between original dosbox and js-dos v7.
-5. `libzip` - shared code that contain implementation of zip.
+5. `libzip` - shared codes that contain implementation of zip.
-6. `jsdos` - shared code that contain implementation of dosbox.
+6. `jsdos` - shared codes that contain implementation of dosbox.

 ## Protocol